sandydoo/CubehelixExplained/CubehelixExplained.md

 ### Hue and Saturation

 Here’s where things seem a bit confusing at first.
-At first glance, \texttt{s} and \texttt{h} probably stand for “saturation” and “hue”.
-But what are \texttt{bl} and \texttt{k}?
+At first glance, `s` and `h` probably stand for “saturation” and “hue”.
+But what are `bl` and `k`?
 How do they relate to saturation and hue?

 We’ve got several clues.
-The saturation is computed from the square root of the sum of squares of \texttt{bl} and \texttt{k}.
+The saturation is computed from the square root of the sum of squares of `bl` and `k`.
 Hold on, that’s the Pythagorean theorem!
 And the hue — that’s the angle from the positive $x$ axis.
-So \texttt{bl} and \texttt{k} are the $x$ and $y$ values in a Euclidean plane, respectively.
+So `bl` and `k` are the $x$ and $y$ values in a Euclidean plane, respectively.
 What is this plane though?

 <!-- TODO: Describe projection. -->